-Delta-8 has been receiving a lot of attention recently.
+Delta 8 has been receiving a lot of attention recently.
 And hey, you may be just as curious about what this compound is—and most importantly, whether it is legal.

-Before you get your hands on any delta-8 product, you'd definitely want to know what the laws on delta-8 THC in Indiana say—but don't worry, we've got you covered.
+Before you get your hands on any THC product, you'd definitely want to know what the laws on delta 8 THC in Indiana say—but don't worry, we've got you covered.

-Delta-8 is a THC compound, just like delta-9.
+Delta 8 is a THC compound, just like delta 9.
 But they aren't the same thing, even though they come from the same source.

-The main difference between delta-8 and delta-9 is their molecular structure.
+The main difference between delta 8 and delta 9 is their molecular structure.

 And how do these effects differ?

 Delta 8 THC does get you high.
 But not the same high you would experience from delta 9.
 The effect of delta 8 gummies is usually described as a smooth, prolonged, and gentle high.